petartotev/PT_ConsoleApp_WorkStationLocker/README.md

 # PT_ConsoleApp_WorkStationLocker

-WorkStationLocker is a simple console application.
-It should just lock my office laptop every time I get away from the desk.
+WorkStationLocker is a simple console application that locks my office laptop automatically every time I get away from the desk.

 ![Hasselhoff_Scrot](res/scrot/hasselhoff_wallpaper.jpg)

 ## General Information

-I have spent 6 months in Bede Gaming Ltd. and during this period I have forgotten my laptop unlocked twice.
+At the time of writing I have spent 6 months in Bede Gaming Ltd. Unfortunatelly, during this period I have left my laptop unlocked twice.
-In my first week I got Hasselhoffed.
-6 months later, during my probation interview - I got Azissed too (see images).
+In my first week I got 'punished' by getting 'Hasselhoffed'.
+6 months later, during my probation interview - I got 'Azissed' too (see images).
-This means that once I get back after a short visit to the toilet or the conference room my wallpaper is changed with pictures of mens' bodies, barerly dressed...
+In other words, once I got back from the toilet or the conference room I found my wallpaper updated with pictures of mens' bodies, barely dressed...

-So I decided to defend myself!
+So I was left with no choice but to to defend myself!
+So here are the steps to a secure office well-being:

+1. An analogous ultrasonic sensor (HC-SR04) is installed onto my desk.
-I installed an analogous ultrasonic sensor behind my desk, connected to a Raspberry Pi Zero W.
+2. The sensor is connected to a Raspberry Pi Zero W.
+3. Once booted, the Pi runs a simple Python script, which checks the distance in front of the sensor within a loop.
-Once the distance in front of it gets longer than a certain value (meaning I moved away from my desk) a message with header 'Lock + current datetime' would be sent to my email.
+4. In case the distance is > 150 cm (ergo I moved away from the desk) => a message with header 'Lock' is sent to an email of mine.

-What this application would do is to 'listen' for such emails.
-If it was received in the last seconds a windows command would lock the laptop automatically.
+5. In parallel, the laptop runs a console application that constantly checks my inbox (POP3 client) for emails with header 'Lock' received in the last seconds.
+6. If such email was received, it executes a "LockWorkStation" command through the cmd.exe which locks the laptop 'automatically'.

+~ HAPPY END ~

 ## Technologies